 Take a Letter

-So it really surprises me that the heads of the departments in the president’s cabinet are still called secretaries.
+So it really surprises me that the heads of the departments in the president’s Cabinet are still called secretaries.
 Since currently most of these are grown men, the vision of them sitting on the president’s lap seems rather unsettling.
 As long as we’re on the subject, why the hell are they his (or, hopefully soon, her) Cabinet?
 I thought a cabinet was a piece of furniture.
-Maybe the group got its name because most of the secretaries sit around the conference table just nodding their heads and blending in with the rest of the furniture.
-Are they liquor cabinets or curio cabinets (I’m also very curious as to exactly what a curio is)?
+Maybe the group got its name because most of the president’s secretaries sit around the conference table just nodding their heads and blending in with the rest of the furniture.
+Are they liquor cabinets or curio cabinets?
 Who knows?
+(I’m also very curious as to exactly what a curio is.)

 OK, back to secretaries.
 Let’s explore this.
 We have a Secretary of State.
 Which state?
 All states?
 State of mind?
 Intestate?
 Drunken state?
 Maybe that’s what they do: they’re in charge of the drunks from the liquor cabinet.